Tufts Travel Review

 - Proposed travel itinerary

-- Outline of risks as identified in the Travel Warning and/or International SOS security information and mitigation procedures
+- Outline of risks as identified in the Travel Advisory and/or International SOS security information and mitigation procedures

-- Application to ISOS, follow-up call with ISOS security specialist and summary of your conversation
+- Pre-Travel Assessment from International SOS, as well as a follow-up call with an International SOS security specialist and summary of your conversation

 - Any additional materials that would be useful for the committee as background in making a decision (examples include prior relationships that have been established with a site or host institution, maps of the region, etc.)